Terms of Endearment (The X-Files): Later reception

 Bruce Campbell received positive reviews for his role as the demonic Wayne Weinsider.
 Several critics felt that he brought humanity to the character.

 In the years following "Terms of Endearment"'s original broadcast, critical reception improved.
 Robert Shearman and Lars Pearson, in their book Wanting to Believe: A Critical Guide to The X-Files, Millennium & The Lone Gunmen, gave three stars out of five, describing it as "a very brave story".
 Shearman and Pearson felt that the episode suffered from its attempt to balance comedy and horror, "not having enough comedy to explore the premise properly, and not enough suspense to provide much drama".
 However, both Persky and Campbell were praised for their acting, despite the perceived shallowness of the latter's character.
 David Wharton of Cinema Blend called Campbell's performance "lowkey" and subtle, commenting that he portrayed Wayne Weinsider "a bit less madcap than many of the roles that he's known for".
 Wharton praised the casting, describing it as "against type", which he claimed worked well because the material of the episode was more serious and dramatic than usual for the series.

-Emily VanDerWerff from The A.V.
+Emily St. James from The A.V.
 Club gave the episode a positive review and awarded it a "B".
 She praised Campbell's acting, calling him "the best thing about" the installment, and complimented the entry's general concept.
-VanDerWerff stated that after several humorous stories in a row, "Terms of Endearment" was a "return to form" for the series, bringing the season back to the more straightforward monster-of-the-week format.
-VanDerWerff did, however, note that the episode's biggest weaknesses were its limited use of Scully and its over-the-top use of Spender as a villain.
+St. James stated that after several humorous stories in a row, "Terms of Endearment" was a "return to form" for the series, bringing the season back to the more straightforward monster-of-the-week format.
+St. James did, however, note that the episode's biggest weaknesses were its limited use of Scully and its over-the-top use of Spender as a villain.
 Another critic from The A.V.
 Club, Zack Handlen, commented that "Terms of Endearment" was notably more influenced by horror than the following week's "The Rain King".
 Edward Olivier of The Celebrity Cafe stated that the installment strayed away from regular X-Files formula, showcasing Campbell in a "major role".

 Retrospective reviews of "Terms of Endearment" with regards to the series as a whole were mixed.
 In a run-down of The X-Files guest stars who left a lasting impression, Lana Berkowitz from the Houston Chronicle included Campbell, calling him the "demon who wants to be a father."
 Christine Seghers of IGN described the entry as a "creepy standout" from the sixth season, and named Campbell's guest appearance as the sixth best of the series.
 Campbell's performance was called "moving" by Seghers, who viewed that Campbell managed to deliver a performance that "completely shed his trademark snark".
 Cinefantastique later named the dream sequence from "Terms of Endearment" as the ninth scariest moment in The X-Files.
 Andrew Payne from Starpulse cited the episode as the second most disappointing of the series, calling the premise "lame".
 Payne stated that only "Chinga", an episode written by author Stephen King, wasted its potential more.